zajad909/recipes/savoury/Bolognese.md

 ### Extras:

-- 1 tablespoon of olive or vegetable oil
+- 1 tablespoon of vegetable oil
-- A bit of fresh basil, chopped
+- 2-5 leaves of fresh basil, rolled up and chopped lengthways
 - 1 teaspoon smoked paprika
 - 1 teaspoon dried Italian herbs
 - Salt and pepper to taste
+- Your choice of pasta - Rigatoni recommended!

 ## Method

 1. **Preparation:**
-   - Chop the onions and peppers.
+   - Chop the onions and peppers into small chunks.
    - Grate the carrots.
-   - Chop the fresh basil.
+   - Layer the basil and Roll into a tight tube, slice lengthways.
 2. **Heating the Pan:**
    - Heat your sauté pan over medium heat until the oil shimmers slightly.
    - Use the water test: a drop should sizzle.